Grace Ahn is a freelance makeup artist based in New York City.

 My advice for new artists is to be FEARLESS.
 Do not second guess yourself!
 Starting this career is not easy.
 It is a lot of cold calling (or emailing), getting rejected, and being patient.
 When an opportunity does come by, dive in headfirst and take in every second of the experience.
 This industry is all based on relationships.
 People help people get hired in all capacities so never be afraid to show your best.
 Not just in makeup skills, but your point of view and personality.

 YOUR "MAKEUP HOUSEPARTY" SESSIONS AIMED TO ENCOURAGE CONTINUING TO PLAY WITH MAKEUP EVEN IN QUARANTINE.
-WHAT AS YOUR FAVORITE THEME THAT WAS EXPLORED THROUGH THOSE GROUP VIDEO CHATS?
+WHAT WAS YOUR FAVORITE THEME THAT WAS EXPLORED THROUGH THOSE GROUP VIDEO CHATS?
 HOW DID THESE SESSIONS HELP YOU TO CONNECT WITH YOUR FELLOW MAKEUP ARTISTS?

 The Makeup Houseparty sessions really filled the void of a collaborative team environment.
 Makeup artists always work with people and since we couldn’t be together for jobs, my friends and I were able to have a fun and creative reason to get together remotely.
 We treated the themes for makeup like a photo shoot.
 Coming up with ideas and pulling references.
 Even getting hairstylist friends involved to make wigs.
-I would say my favorite theme was doing the vintage makeup ads.
+I would say my favorite theme was doing vintage makeup ads.
 We are a group of makeup nerds so we really got to dive deep and had the best time coming up with looks from the yesteryears that have always inspired us.

 Backstage at the Jonathan Cohen FW20 Runway Show

 WHILE WE ARE MAKING GREAT SHIFTS OF AWARENESS OF WHAT GOES INTO EACH GARMENT, WE ALSO FEEL WHAT WE PUT ON OUR SKIN IS IMPORTANT.
-WHY ARE NATURAL SKINCARE AND MAKEUP IMPORTANT TO YOU?
+WHY IS NATURAL SKINCARE AND MAKEUP IMPORTANT TO YOU?

 Natural skincare and makeup can be important because we have to be so aware of what we put directly on our largest organ.
 And because it’s something we wear for hours at a time, having ingredients that are good for our skin is absolutely necessary.